PeterJan285/JavaScript-event-key-codes/README.md

 - In this project, I learn how to make an event listener so that when any key on a keyboard is pressed, I get information about the pressed key.
 Not sure where this would be useful but it was a fun practice.

+### Languages and features 👨‍💻

+- JS: DOM manipulation.

-Thanks for checking out my JS learning projects.
+Thanks for checking out my projects.